1Pok3master4/EEE-Project-stuff/README.md

-"drone_driver is our node, in which we'll upload all the code required for drone control"
+camera topic: /simple_drone/bottom/image_raw; drone_driver is the node which will contain the drone control code;

 sry for the formatting this my first tiem TT